TutelerTundra76/pi-battery-widget-pisugar/README.md

 ```
 sudo pip3 install pi-ina219
 ```
+* You can find more information about this library for your own code at https://github.com/chrisb2/pi_ina219 )
+* Please note that for Pi Bookworm OS you'll need a few extra steps to install INA219, please see https://www.theredreactor.com/2023/11/05/pi-bookworm/

-Please remember to enable the I2C bus under the Advanced Options of raspi-config or via the GUI, as documented in the Red Reactor instruction manual (you will need to reboot the Pi for this to take effect).
+<i>Please remember to enable the I2C bus under the Advanced Options of raspi-config or via the GUI, as documented in the Red Reactor instruction manual (you will need to reboot the Pi for this to take effect).</i>

 Then, type the following